uohack/web-basics/README.md

 # Hello

-This README was created to compliment a presentation given for UOHack in fall 2016.
-It is by no means the most technically accurate or thorough explanation of web development topics, but it should offer a basic introduction to web development topics to those who are new to the field.
+This README was created to complement a presentation given for UOHack in fall 2016.
+It is by no means the most technically accurate or thorough explanation of web development topics, but it should offer a basic introduction to those new to the field.

 I do not claim to be an expert.
 This is simply a gentle introduction to some complex topics.
 If anything doesn't make sense, I implore you to go out and learn more from much better sources than myself.
-The [Mozilla Developer Network](https://developer.mozilla.org/en-US/) is a fantastic resource and they even have their own ["Learning web development" documentation](https://developer.mozilla.org/en-US/docs/Learn).
+The [Mozilla Developer Network](https://developer.mozilla.org/en-US/) is a fantastic resource and it even has its own ["Learning web development" documentation](https://developer.mozilla.org/en-US/docs/Learn).

-My goal with this presentation and complimentary document is to shatter the idea that learning about the web is impossibly hard and time-consuming.
+My goal with this presentation and complementary document is to shatter the idea that learning about the web is impossibly hard and time-consuming.
 On the contrary, the vast majority of web developers I know are self-taught (especially in media).

-I doubt I will be able to cover all of these topics in detail during the presentation so please feel free to come back and read up on some of the things that interest you.
+I doubt I will be able to cover all of these topics in detail during the presentation, so please feel free to come back and read up on some of the things that interest you.

 # Table of contents